 When you create characters using the 0-level and Upper Level character generators, you can choose from a variety of occupation lists.
-The lists consist of job titles, starting weapons, trade goods, and (occasionally) funky weapons and races that give the campaign a specific flavor.
+The lists consist of job titles, starting weapons, trade goods, and (occasionally) funky weapons and races that give the campaign an individual flavor.

-Learn more about the various lists below, and if you're a judge, find out how you can create lists specific to your campaign.
+You can learn more about the various occupation lists below, and if you're a judge, find out how you can create lists specific to your campaign to be included in the generator!

 The beloved list found on page 22 of the Dungeon Crawl Classics rulebook: the one that started it all.
 Discover the joys of beginning your adventuring life as a fearless Cheesemaker or Halfling Chicken Butcher!
 The list that taught us all the meaning of Gong Farmer.